Enaam Oudih (she/her)

 Languages spoken: English, Urdu, Punjabi and Hindi

-I am passionate about working on projects that involve community engagement.
-I work on updating and developing new resources for the different programs within PEACE.
-I also act as a liaison with Community Consultants from various multicultural backgrounds.
-I provide counselling and case management support to people from diverse communities.
+I am very passionate about working on projects that involve community education and engagement.
+I develop new resources for different programs within PEACE, including but not limited to Blood Borne Viruses, Gambling Help, Rize Above Violence, The Good Life Project etc. I also work one-on-one with multicultural clients, providing counselling and case management support.

 I am incredibly passionate about working with CALD communities and making a difference in people’s lives.
 I love the diverse dynamics of my role as that is what keeps me motivated.